Nas5/personal_website/README.md

-This is the repo for my Django-based personal website project, displaying my portfolio The website is available at davidnasonov.com
+This is the repo for my Django-based [personal website](www.davidnasonov.com) project, displaying my portfolio